AmosEgel/smuthi/docs/input_files.rst

 Initial field
 ---------------

-Currently, plane waves and Gaussian beams (more precisely: beams with Gaussian transverse cross-section) are implemented as the initial excitation.
+Currently, plane waves and beams with Gaussian transverse cross-section are implemented, as well as single or multiple electric point dipole sources.

 For plane waves, specify the initial field in the following format::